Back to works

 Synergy pattern library: button and component specs

-We chose predominantly flat pages with clear information and contained cards only where needed (e.g. right-rail summary).
+I chose predominantly flat pages with clear information and contained cards only where needed (e.g. right-rail summary).
 Standard scaffolding: global header, left nav, page header, content zones, optional right rail.
 Handoff in two phases: foundations + inputs first; then display components and layout templates.
-Engineering built a React component library; we had versioning, change logs, and a contribution model (propose → review → accept → document → release).
+Engineering built a React component library with versioning, change logs, and a contribution model (propose → review → accept → document → release).

 • Flat layout for focus and data density